 Whether you should create a life insurance ladder

-Life insurance ladder is likely to work better if you can club your goals in different buckets (of tenor) and purchase separate term insurance for each bucket.
-You can club goals whose tenors are not too different.
-For instance, goals expected to be met between 6 to 10 years can be clubbed together and a single term life insurance (for policy term of 10 years) can be purchased for these goals.
-Similarly, you can create more buckets for different tenor ranges.
-This way you will have sizeable sum assured for each policy to counter the cost of having multiple policies.
+A Life insurance ladder is likely to work better if you can club your goals in different buckets (of tenure) and purchase separate term insurance for each bucket.
+You can club goals whose tenures are not too different.
+For instance, goals expected to be met between 6 to 10 years can be clubbed together and a single term life insurance (for a policy term of 10 years) can be purchased for these goals.
+Similarly, you can create more buckets for different tenure ranges.
+This way you will have a sizeable sum assured for each policy to counter the cost of having multiple policies.
 Please note this approach may not work in every case.

 When it comes to life insurance, it is better to err on the higher side.
 It is still acceptable if you are over-insured even though it means higher outgo in terms of extra premium.
-However, if you are under-insured, your family may be in for a serious trouble if anything were to happen to you.
+However, if you are under-insured, your family can suffer financially if anything were to happen to you.

-You may or may not go for life insurance ladder.
+You may or may not go for a life insurance ladder.
 Through the life insurance ladder, you may be able to increase your investment corpus through premium saved.
 You will have to do some calculations to find out if the insurance ladder is beneficial to you.
-You must understand that life insurance ladder does entail a few risks.
-Getting the adequate coverage is the important part.
+You must understand that a life insurance ladder does entail a few risks.
+Getting adequate coverage is the important part.
 If working out the proper laddering strategy is too much for you, don’t complicate matters and purchase a single policy that covers all your goals.

 Life insurance ladder or a single policy, you still need to invest wisely for your long term goals.
-Life insurance will bridge the gap between the earmarked assets and required corpus if you die before fulfilling the goals.
+Life insurance will bridge the gap between the earmarked assets and the required corpus if you die before fulfilling the goals.
 However, if you survive the policy term, you have to meet those expenses from your investment corpus (and not life insurance proceeds).

 Image Credit: Mykl Roventine, 2009.
 Original Image and information about usage rights can be downloaded from Flickr.com